 We provide guidance and referrals for services that are needed.

-We participate in charitable events that benefit the local community.
+We participate in charitable events.

 Former Stamford, CT Mayor, Michael Pavia "It was a scramble to provide just the basic necessities and the hardest thing, one of the most important things to find, were coats," Mayor Michael Pavia said.
 "Backyard Humanitarian came through, they came through in no time at all."